LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 For radios with hardware version 4A use Version 5 firmware For very old radios with hardware version 2 written on the PCB, may need to be loaded with Version 1 firmware.

+No harm will be done if you load the wrong firmware version.
+However the radio will not receive or transmit.
-Basically if your radio does not receive or transmit, try a different firmware hardware version.
+So basically if your radio does not receive or transmit, try a different firmware hardware version.

 **TYT MD-UV380 | Retevis RT-3S | Baofeng DM-1701 | Retevis RT-84**
 <https://www.opengd77.com/downloads/MDUV380_DM1701/Firmware/Latest/>